ancane/markdown-preview-mode/README.md

 ## Remote access

 * Set `markdown-preview-auto-open` to `nil` to disable window opening at remote emacs server.
 * Start `markdown-preview-mode`.
-Http link for preview will be printed to *Messages*.
+Http link for preview will be printed to `*Messages*` buffer.
 If not - run `markdown-preview-open-browser` to get the link printed.
 * Setup 2 tunnels for `0.0.0.0:7379` and `0.0.0.0:9000` and then open preview link in local browser.
 Adjust tunnels according to your custom `ws-port` and `http-port` settings.

 ## Extra css